 1.1 The Methodist Church, recognising the Holocaust and the centuries of persecution suffered by Jewish people in Europe and elsewhere, and also the suffering of the Palestinian people in the Nakba and during fifty years of occupation, affirms the legitimate security fears of both Israelis and Palestinians.
 The Methodist Conference of 2002 stated the Methodist position that a return to the borders of 1967, and a status for Jerusalem as a place for two nations and three faiths, with parity of esteem, is the real basis upon which trust could be built up among the different communities.

-- opposed the Israeli government’s policy of settlement expansion in the Occupied Territories and the building of the separation wall that has damaged the livelihoods of so many Palestinians
+- opposed the Israeli government’s policy of settlement expansion in OPT and the building of the Separation Barrier that has damaged the livelihoods of so many Palestinians

-- drawn attention to the perspectives of the three Abramic faiths in relation to Israel, and acknowledges competing theological standpoints within the Christian tradition
+- drawn attention to the perspectives of the three Abrahamic faiths in relation to Israel and acknowledges competing theological standpoints within the Christian tradition.

-- asked Methodists to be aware of the origins of produce, particularly produce sourced from Israeli administered areas of the Occupied Territories, with a view to avoiding their purchase (2010 Methodist Conference, resolution 14/9).
+- asked Methodists to be aware of the origins of produce, particularly produce sourced from Israeli administered areas of the OPT, with a view to avoiding their purchase (2010 Methodist Conference, resolution 14/9).

 2. Key Issues

 Israel and Palestine have become trapped in an escalating cycle of serious crises and violence.
 The IDF often fails to discriminate between militias and civilians; many of those killed have included children.
 Palestinian militia in Gaza have launched thousands of rocket attacks against Israel and Israeli settlements.
 The Israeli Information Centre for Human Rights in the Occupied Territories (B’Tselem) reports that between 2009 and 2020, 3579 Palestinians were killed by the Israeli forces, and of these 803 were minors.
 96 Israeli civilians and 99 Israeli security force personnel were killed in the same period.
 The Methodist Church deplores every one of these deaths.
 In addition, violence by Israeli settlers on Palestinians and acts of destruction against their land and property has risen steeply in the last decade.

 3.1.
-The CFB aims not to invest in any company that is directly or materially involved in activities that are in breach of international law, or is complicit in violations of human rights as defined by the United Nations Universal Declaration of Human Rights.
-This includes the provision of "right to life" services (such as water, gas or electricity) that may be used materially to disadvantage one community in favour of another.
+The CFB seeks actively not to invest in any company that is directly or materially involved in activities that are in breach of international law or is complicit in violations of human rights as defined by the United Nations Universal Declaration of Human Rights.
+This includes the provision of (or expectation of access to) services (such as water, gas or electricity, transportation or agricultural land) when that provision materially disadvantages one community in favour of another.

 3.2.
 The CFB seeks to invest in companies that are, or are likely to become, signatories to the UN Global Compact, thereby demonstrating a commitment to align their operations with ten universally accepted principles in the areas of human rights, labour, the environment and anti-corruption.